Pastoral Specialized Ministries

 Types of Degrees Pastoral Specialized Ministries Majors Are Getting

 The following table lists how many pastoral counseling and specialized ministries graduations there were in 2018-2019 for each degree level.

 What Pastoral Specialized Ministries Majors Need to Know

-O*NET surveyed people in occupations related to pastoral counseling and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, pastoral counseling majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Pastoral Counseling Majors

 According to O*NET survey takers, a major in pastoral counseling should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Philosophy and Theology - Knowledge of different philosophical systems and religions.
 This includes their basic principles, values, ethics, ways of thinking, customs, practices, and their impact on human culture.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.